 - Docker — Features isolated containers, which allows the execution of many applications on one server.

-- Puppet — Built with Ruby and uses an agent/master architecture.
+- Puppet — Built with Ruby and uses an agent/primary architecture.
 Created to automate tasks for system administrators.

 - Vagrant — Helps build, configure and manage lightweight virtual machine environments.
 Lets every member of the IT team have identical development environments.

 Yes.
-Avi provides a centrally orchestrated, universal service mesh composed of a fabric of proxy services with dynamic load balancing, service discovery, security, micro-segmentation, and analytics for container-based applications running in OpenShift and Kubernetes environments.
-Avi Networks delivers a scalable, enterprise-class, and Universal Service Mesh to deploy and manage business-critical workloads in production environments using Redhat container orchestration with OpenShift and Kubernetes clusters.
+The VMware NSX Advanced Load Balancer provides centrally orchestrated microservices composed of a fabric of proxy services with dynamic load balancing, service discovery, security, micro-segmentation, and analytics for container-based applications running in OpenShift and Kubernetes environments.
+The VMware NSX Advanced Load Balancer delivers scalable, enterprise-class microservices and containers to deploy and manage business-critical workloads in production environments using Redhat container orchestration with OpenShift and Kubernetes clusters.

 For more information on data center orchestration see the following resources: